cloudfoundry/docs-bosh/content/init-softlayer.md

         -v sl_api_key=
     ```

+    !!! note
-    <p class="note">Note: The reason why need to run `bosh create-env` command with sudo is that it needs to update `/etc/hosts` file which needs suffient permission.</p>
+        The reason why need to run `bosh create-env` command with sudo is that it needs to update `/etc/hosts` file which needs suffient permission.

 1. Connect to the Director.